-Records of Darwinia glaucophylla in the Mooney Mooney West subpopulation, centred around Calga, are mostly found within largely continuous sections of Popran and Brisbane Water National Parks separated by the M1 motorway.
-Substantial patches also occur on private lands to the north of Popran National Park, including around the active Calga Sands Quarry.
-Within the two National Parks, an estimated minimum of 2,508 mature individuals have been counted during recent surveys, with many in regularly slashed electricity and gas pipeline easements (Focus Flora 2018, 2019, 2020).
+Records of Darwinia glaucophylla in the Mooney Mooney West subpopulation, centred around Calga, are mostly found within largely continuous sections of Popran and Brisbane Water NPs separated by the M1 motorway.
+Substantial patches also occur on private lands to the north of Popran NP, including around the active Calga Sands

+Quarry.
+Within the two NPs, an estimated minimum of 2,508 mature individuals have been counted during recent surveys, with many in regularly slashed electricity and gas pipeline easements (Focus Flora 2018, 2019, 2020).
 The numbers on private land here are unknown.
-This area is also relatively long unburnt, with plants west of the M1 in Popran National Park being unburnt since 1994 (29 years) and east of the M1 in Brisbane Water National Park being unburnt since 2003 (20 years; NSW NPWS 2022).
+This area is also relatively long unburnt, with plants west of the M1 in Popran NP being unburnt since 1994 (29 years) and east of the M1 in Brisbane Water NP being unburnt since 2003 (20 years; NSW NPWS 2022).

-In the Mooney Mooney East subpopulation, which straddles the suburbs of Kariong and Somersby, Darwinia glaucophylla is mostly found within large tracts of intact bush spanning Brisbane Water National Park, crown land, and lands owned by the Darkingjung Local Aboriginal Land Council.
-However, significant numbers of records exist within private land, including that now developed for the Somersby Industrial Estate.
-Only plants within Brisbane Water National Park have been counted to date, with 2,411 estimated between the Lyre Trig, Girrakool and Rifle Range sites (Focus Flora 2018).
-Several more pockets exist within Brisbane Water National Park and in adjoining lands however, meaning that this estimate is highly conservative.
+In the Mooney Mooney East subpopulation, which straddles the suburbs of Kariong and Somersby, Darwinia glaucophylla is mostly found within large tracts of intact bush spanning Brisbane Water NP, crown land, and lands owned by the Darkingjung Local Aboriginal Land Council.
+Significant numbers of records also exist within private land, including that now developed for the Somersby Industrial Estate.
+Only plants within Brisbane Water NP have been counted to date, with 2,411 estimated between the Lyre Trig, Girrakool and Rifle Range sites (Focus Flora 2018).
+Several more pockets exist within Brisbane Water NP and in adjoining lands however, meaning that this estimate is highly conservative.
 The fire history across this subpopulation is varied, with some large patches unburnt for significant periods of up to c.
-50 years and others having been burnt as recently as May 2018 in hazard reduction activities (NSW NPWS 2022), with seedling recruitment observed at these sites approximately 12 months post-fire and beyond (Focus Flora 2019).
-Records in the southernmost part of this subpopulation have not been rerecorded since 1978 despite intensive surveys in recent years (Focus Flora 2018).
-Darwinia glaucophylla has also disappeared from sites around Somersby Falls in the north of the subpopulation in recent years which has been attributed to the lack of any type of disturbance at these sites for greater than 20 years (Focus Flora 2021).
+50 years and others having been burnt as recently as May 2018 in hazard reduction activities (NSW NPWS 2022).
+Seedling recruitment has been observed at the more recently burnt sites approximately 12 months post-fire and beyond (Focus Flora 2019).
+Plants in the southernmost part of this subpopulation have not been re-recorded since 1978 despite intensive surveys in recent years (Focus Flora 2018).
+Darwinia glaucophylla has also disappeared from sites around Somersby Falls in the north of the subpopulation in recent years, which has been attributed to the lack of any type of disturbance at these sites for greater than 20 years (Focus Flora 2021).
 These observations suggest this subpopulation may be contracting in area.

 The Patonga subpopulation is the most geographically disjunct, lying approximately 7 km south of the Mooney Mooney East subpopulation.
-Here, Darwinia glaucophylla is only known from the Van Dahl Track area of Brisbane Water National Park where 150 individuals were recorded in 2000 (BioNet 2023).
+Here, Darwinia glaucophylla is only known from the Van Dahl Track area of Brisbane Water NP where 150 individuals were recorded in 2000 (BioNet 2023).
 However, no plants have since been re-recorded in this subpopulation despite intensive survey effort in the area (Focus Flora 2018, 2019, 2020).
 This site was burnt in a major bushfire in 2006 (NSW NPWS 2022).

 The Strickland State Forest subpopulation is the northernmost, lying approximately 2.9 km northeast of the Mooney Mooney East subpopulation, and consists of three discrete patches - one in Strickland State Forest, one on private property, and one on crown lands adjacent to the state forest.
-210 individuals have been counted in Strickland State Forest (Focus Flora 2018) and 60 in the parcel of crown land (BioNet 2023), with the numbers in the council land unknown as it has not been recently surveyed (Focus Flora 2018).
+210 individuals have been counted in Strickland State Forest (Focus Flora 2018) and 60 in the crown lands (BioNet 2023), with the numbers in the council land unknown as it has not been recently surveyed (Focus Flora 2018).
 This means at least 210 individuals are estimated to exist in the subpopulation.
-Only the patch in Strickland State Forest has records of being burnt, with wildfire last affecting it in 1968 and a hazard reduction burn in 2001 (NSW NPWS 2022).
+Only the patch in Strickland State Forest has records of being burnt, with wildfire last affecting it in 1968 and a hazard reduction burn occurring in 2001 (NSW NPWS 2022).